 - Condensed milk – for fudge and ice creams

-I do however collect wooden spoons everywhere I go.
-As a result I have a big-ass metal plant pot near my stove CRAMMED full of scorched and distressed wooden spoons.
+I do also collect wooden spoons everywhere I go.
+As a result I have three plant pots near my stove CRAMMED full of scorched and distressed wooden spoons.

-I pre-plan all of my meals and cannot recommend this enough.
+I pre-plan a lot of meals and cannot recommend this enough.

 Not because I’m anal, but because I don’t want to trek to a shop more than I need to so knowing what I am eating through the week saves me unnecessary trips.